Making the Most of Your Library Visit

 Creek Freaks Curriculum

-- Holding onto the GREEN Zone: Link to the downloadable Student Action and Leader guides on the Bureau of Land Management Web site.
+- Holding onto the GREEN Zone: The Creek Freaks program and curriculum are based on the Holding onto the GREEN Zone curriculum, which includes many additional activities that you may want to use with your Creek Freaks program.
+This is a link to the downloadable Student Action and Leader guides on the Bureau of Land Management Web site.

 Creek Freaks Stream Monitoring Materials